Quantum Beats in Many-Body Localized Systems: Many-body quantum beats

-The reason why AM captures the long-time growth of $S_n$ so well is because $\epsilon$ is exponentially small in the distance between pairs of sites with strong hybridization (marked with $d$ in Fig.~\ref{fig1}).
-The rapid growth of timescale with the distance $d$ between the pairs is visible from Fig.~\ref{fig3}(a), where we show $\overline{S_n}(t)$ for different $d$, which are tuned by changing the QP frequency $\beta$.
-However, in contrast to noninteracting, single-particle resonances, there is no exponential suppression of effective tunnelling matrix elements as the elements of the effective Hamiltonian~\eqref{Ham4} do not depend on distance $d$.
+The reason why this mechanism captures the long-time growth of $S_n$ so well is because $\epsilon\propto J_{ab,cd}$ is exponentially small in the distance $d$ between pairs of sites with strong hybridization.
+The rapid growth of timescale with the distance $d$ between the pairs is visible from Fig.~\ref{fig3}a, where we show $\overline{S_n}(t)$ for different $d$, which are tuned by changing the QP frequency $\beta$.
+However, in contrast to noninteracting, single-particle resonances, there is no suppression of effective tunnelling matrix elements as the elements of the effective Hamiltonian~\eqref{Ham4} do not depend on distance $d$.
 Therefore, in a sufficiently large system, every single-particle hopping process will eventually find its pair so that differences between diagonal elements of the Hamiltonian~\eqref{Ham4} are small enough, leading to significant AM at long enough timescales.